-The beautiful aquamarine is found in Brazil, Madagascar, Pakistan, Nigera, Mozambique and Zambia, and was once worn by sailors to prevent seasickness and guarantee smooth sailing.
-Like calm seas, it signifies calmmess, along with level- headedness and happiness.
+The beautiful aquamarine is found in Brazil, Madagascar, Pakistan, Nigeria, Mozambique, and Zambia, and was once worn by sailors to prevent seasickness and guarantee smooth sailing.
+Like calm seas, it signifies calmness, along with level-headedness and happiness.

 April – Diamond

-April babies certainly are lucky, as their birthstone is the heavenly diamond, the hardest substance their is.
-In fact its name originates from the Greek word adamas, which means invincible or indesructible.
+April babies certainly are lucky, as their birthstone is the heavenly diamond, the hardest substance there is.
+In fact, its name originates from the Greek word adamas, which means invincible or indestructible.
 As the traditional stone for the engagement ring, it is very fitting that the diamond signifies everlasting love.

 May – Emerald